jakegodsall/jakegodsall/README.md

 I'm a passionate freelance web developer with a focus on the frontend.
 I love creating user-friendly and visually appealing web applications.
 My expertise lies in:

-- Building beautiful, responsive, user-friendly UIs with React.js.
+- Building beautiful, responsive, user-friendly UIs with React.js, Next.js, and TailwindCSS.
-- Developing robust, efficient, and test-driven server-side code using Java and Spring Boot.
+- Developing robust, efficient, and test-driven server-side code using Python and Django/DRF.
 - Effective and efficient database design with RDBMSs (expertise in MySQL).

 ## 🔨 What I'm Working On

 I am currently working on:
 - [GitHub User Search App](https://github.com/jakegodsall/fm-github-user-search-app) - A web frontend for querying the GitHub API for users with useful statistics (Frontend Mentor).
-- [Devjobs Web App](https://github.com/jakegodsall/fm-devjobs-web-app) - A developer joblisting portal (Frontend Mentor).
+- [Joblisting Web app](https://github.com/jakegodsall/fm-devjobs-web-app](https://github.com/jakegodsall/fm-joblistings-django) - A developer joblisting portal (Frontend Mentor) built with Django.

 ## 🌱 Learning Journey